 Discover more about how you can help reduce allergy symptoms inside your home at StopTheSneezes.com.
 Here are some additional tips from Sunbeam Service Experts:

 Depending on the immune system levels in your home, you may want to invest in a HEPA (High Efficiency Particular Air) filtration system, which is high-efficiency and used by many hospitals.
-Even if you think your allergies are pretty minimal, people are often excited by the nearly instant change in how they feel after switching to a high-efficiency air filtration system.
+Even if you consider your allergies to be pretty minimal, people are often excited by the nearly immediate change in how they feel after moving to a more efficient air filtration system.

-If you don’t feel like such a high-performing air filtration system is the right product for your home, there are many options to choose from when it comes to upgrading your family’s air quality.
+If you aren’t sure if such a high-performing air filtration system is a good product for your home, there are several options to choose from when it comes to upgrading your family’s air quality.
 Below are several options of air filters and cleaners that you can choose for your indoor air quality.

 Germicidal UV Light Systems

-Germicidal UV Light System is quite the mouthful to say germ killer.
-These products help destroy germs and bacteria that contribute to allergies and can exacerbate the symptoms of asthma.
-According to a study, 1 out of 5 people who experienced allergies was also exposed to fungi and bacteria in their HVAC systems.
+Germicidal UV Light System is just a long, convoluted way to say germ destroyer.
+These UV lights help exterminate germs and bacteria that contribute to allergies and can exacerbate the symptoms of asthma.
+According to a review, 1 out of 5 people who experienced allergies was also exposed to fungi and bacteria in their duct systems.
 Purchasing a UV light system helps to kill off these allergens and keep your indoor air healthy.

 Humidify or Dehumidify

 Dry air can inflame your nasal passages and take your standard allergies to a full-blown sinus infection in in just a few days.
-On the flip side, too much humidity can prompt the growth of dust mites and microbes, making your allergy symptoms even worse.
+On the other hand, too much humidity can prompt the growth of dust mites and microbes, worsening your allergy symptoms.

-Help enhance the quality of your home’s air with Sunbeam Service Experts.
-Call now for an in-home air quality analysis and we’ll help you decide which system is the right choice for you to keep your home healthy.
+Help enhance the quality of your indoor air with Sunbeam Service Experts.
+Call now for an in-home air quality analysis and we’ll help you choose the ideal system for your home.